-Make Halloween fun, scary, and safe with this Healthy Halloween Snack Tray that is all homemade, vegan and gluten-free.
+Make Halloween fun, scary, and safe with these Healthy Halloween Treats and Snacks that are all homemade and made allergy-friendly without dairy or gluten.
 These DIY treats and snacks are perfect for the spooky holiday.
+Find recipes plus inspiration for the cutest Halloween foods you’ve ever seen.

 healthy halloween snack tray with lots of spooky goodies.